Note: This post contains affiliate links. To learn more about my affiliations, please see my Disclosure Statement.

 Q: Where did you get your blog theme?

-A: Here!
-It’s the free version of the Sugar & Spice theme.
-I’ve obviously done some MAJOR edits to it.
+The old blog theme was the free version of the Sugar & Spice theme.
+I did some MAJOR edits to it.
 You can figure out how I did many of them by going to my “Search” bar (in the sidebar under “Posts You Might Also Enjoy”) and searching “sugar & spice.”

 Q: How do you come up with content for your blog?